Your life insurance may have a new purpose to serve

 A paid-up life insurance policy is a policy that will stay in force without any additional premium payments.
 A paid-up life insurance policy is a valuable asset and makes an excellent gift.

-When you give your paid-up insurance policy to us, we will either cash in the policy immediately and use the proceeds, or maintain the policy until maturity and receive the death benefit of the policy.
+When you give your paid-up insurance policy to us, we will cash in the policy immediately and use the proceeds to support our life-saving programs and services.

-In order to make your gift, you must assign the Red Cross all ownership rights to your policy and make the Red Cross the irrevocable designated beneficiary of the policy.
+To make your gift, you must assign the Red Cross all ownership rights to your policy and make the Red Cross the irrevocable designated beneficiary of the policy.
 Usually this can be accomplished by completing a simple form from your insurance provider.
-Be sure to identify us as: American Red Cross
+Be sure to identify us as: American National Red Cross, 431 18th St. NW, Washington, DC 20006, Federal Tax Identification Number: 53-0196605

 Make the Red Cross a designated beneficiary of your policy